The governance arrangements of the CSIRO Executive Team.

-- The Secretary has responsibility for quality control of papers (ensuring papers articulate the issue).
+- The Secretary has responsibility for quality control of papers (ensuring papers achieve their purpose).

 - Papers will be brief and succinct; describe the anticipated impact on CSIRO, and its stakeholders; and enable the ET/Committee to provide advice or make decisions on a sufficiently informed basis.

 - The Purpose must succinctly state what the paper is about and action required (decision, discussion, noting).
 See Templates for more details.

 - The length of ET papers will be for Information (2 pages), Decision (5 pages), Major strategic issue (10 pages)

 - There is capacity for additional information and links to be provided, which will be placed on the ET and Board SharePoint site.

 - ET papers will use the same template as Board papers.

 - Papers will be submitted by the stated deadline; only in exceptional circumstances will a late paper be allowed.
 Presentations will be sent to Secretary 3 business days before the meeting.

 - The ET/Committee Secretary will maintain a formal record of the meeting in a form agreed by the Chief Executive/Committee Chair.